Antelope (1798 ship): Privateer

-In April 1806 Lloyd's List reported that Antelope, Mortlock, master, and Kitty, Musgrave, master, were well in October 1805 off the coast of South America.
+In April 1806, Lloyd's List reported that Antelope, Mortlock, master, and Kitty, Musgrave, master, were well in October 1805, off the coast of South America.
 Thomas Musgrave had received a letter of marque on 5 February 1805.

 Antelope had left England in company with another privateer, possibly Lucy.
 In her cruise near Montevideo Antelope took five prizes and forced the Spanish warship Asuncion aground in bad weather.
-He dispatched his companion privateer back to England with the prizes, and decided to round Cape Horn to look for prizes off Callao.
+Mortlock dispatched his companion privateer back to England with the prizes, and decided to round Cape Horn to look for prizes off Callao.

 Near Valparaiso Antelope captured two launches that she relieved of their stores.
-At Coquimbo Mortlock looted a church and some farms.
+At Coquimbo, Mortlock looted a church and some farms.
 In sight of the island of San Gallao he seized two guano brigs, took their spars for firewood, removed their compasses, and prevented them from entering Callao and alerting the authorities to his presence.
 (Apparently Mortlock did dissuade his crew from scuttling the two brigs with all hands.)

 Fate

-On 13 October Antelope was some eight leagues from the island of San Lorenzo when she encountered Nuestra Senora de Isiar (alias Joaquina), Don Domingo de Ugalde, master.
+On 13 October, Antelope was some eight leagues from the island of San Lorenzo when she encountered Nuestra Senora de Isiar (alias Joaquina), Don Domingo de Ugalde, master.
 She had a crew of 70, fourteen 8-pounder cannon and two ‘howitzers’ (possibly obusier de vaisseau.
 Her cargo consisted of 150 black slaves shackled below deck, and cargo worth a million pesos belonging to the King of Spain and private individuals.
-She had left Callao on 24 December 1804 the outbreak of war between Spain and England had led de Ugalde to decide to return to Callao.
+She had left Callao on 24 December 1804; the outbreak of war between Spain and England had led de Ugalde to decide to return to Callao.

 Around 7pm an engagement developed with an exchange of gunfire at short range.
 Antelope repelled Joaquina's first attempt to board but succumbed to the second.
 In the fight Antelope suffered 15 men killed, Mortlake among them, and 16 wounded, most mortally.
 Joaquina had four dead and 14 wounded, of whom four were mortally wounded.
 A later account gives the casualties as Mortlake and four of his men killed, 15 wounded.
 Joaquin's casualties were four men killed and 14 men wounded.
 The same account gives Antelope's armament as ten 12-pounder carronades, five 6-pounder guns, and one 3-pounder bronze gun.

 The prize court valued Antelope at 100,000 pesos.
 She was apparently brought back into mercantile service on the Pacific Coast.